How to Think in a Foreign Language: Tips to Train Your Brain to Think in Another Language

 Native speakers don't think word by word.
 They think in phrases and chunks of meaning.
 In English, you don't think "going" + "to" + "the" + "store" as four separate words.
 You think "going to the store" as one unit.

 Do the same in your target language.
 Learn common phrases as complete units.
-"How are you?" isn't three separate words to translate individually, it's one chunk that means a specific thing.
+"How are you?" isn't three separate English words to translate individually, it's one chunk that means a specific thing.

 This is especially important for languages that structure sentences differently than English.
 Japanese, for example, puts verbs at the end of sentences.
 If you're translating word by word from English, you'll sound robotic and unnatural.
 But if you learn and think in Japanese phrase patterns, it flows naturally.

-Practice internal monologue switching
+Practice internal monologue switching when learning languages

-Set aside specific times during your day to switch your internal monologue to your target language.
+- Set aside specific times during your day to switch your internal monologue to your target language.
 Maybe it's during your morning coffee, or your evening walk, or while you're doing dishes.

 This feels really awkward at first.
 Your brain will resist and keep slipping back into your native language.
 That's normal.
 Just gently redirect back to the target language and keep going.